miguelhrocha/go-hammer/README.md

 ## Why Go?

-A load generator has the ability to generate concurrent requests against a defined target.
-One of the nicest features in Go is actually Concurrency; It's easy to program and also very resource efficient.
-Concurrency in Go is done via [goroutines](https://golang.org/doc/faq#goroutines) and [Channels](https://golangbot.com/channels/).
-Goroutines are basically functions that run concurrently with other functions, kind of like threads, however, they are not implemented as such.
-Goroutines are multiplexed to a limited number of OS threads and is one of the reasons why concurrency in Go is efficient.
-Channels are like message buses where Goroutines can communicate to each other in a race-condition-safe manner.
+A load generator has the ability to generate _concurrent_ requests against a defined target, and one of the nicest features in Go is actually Concurrency –– It is easy to program and also very resource efficient.
+[Goroutines](https://golang.org/doc/faq#goroutines) and [Channels](https://golangbot.com/channels/) are the main characters involved in it.
+Goroutines are basically functions that run concurrently with other functions, not to be confused with threads, goroutines are multiplexed to a limited number of OS threads and is one of the reasons why concurrency in Go is efficient.
+Channels, on the other hand, are like message pipes where Goroutines can communicate to each other in a race-condition-safe manner.

 ## TPS